Romance: Songs from the Heart

-Romance: Songs from the Heart is a 2007 album by Frank Sinatra, released posthumously, that consists of 21 tracks he recorded for Capitol Records.
-An alternate version of "Nice 'n' Easy" is included on the disc.
+Romance: Songs from the Heart is an album recorded in November 5, 1953 – March 22, 1961 by Frank Sinatra, released posthumously in 2007, that consists of 21 tracks he recorded for Capitol Records.
+An alternate version of the song "Nice 'n' Easy" is included on the disc.
 The songs were remastered for digital from their original analogue versions.

+Commercial performance

+Romance: Songs from the Heart debuted at number 66 on the Canadian Albums Chart.